Mary Magdalene de' Pazzi: Mystic

 De' Pazzi had been a novice for a year when she became critically ill.
 Upon receiving the religious habit, one of the sisters asked her how she could bear so much pain without a murmur.
 Mary pointed to the crucifix and said:

 Death seemed near, so her superiors let her make her profession of religious vows in a private ceremony, while lying on a cot in the chapel.
 Immediately after, she fell into an ecstasy that lasted about two hours.
 This was repeated on the following 40 mornings, each time after Communion.

-As a safeguard against deception and to preserve the revelations, the de' Pazzi confessor asked her to dictate her experiences to her fellow nuns.
-Over the next six years, five large volumes were filled.
-The first three record ecstasies from May 1584 through Pentecost week of the following year.
-That particular week was a preparation for a severe five-year trial that she relates.
+As a safeguard against deception and to preserve the revelations, her confessor asked her to dictate her experiences to her fellow nuns.
+Over the next six years, five large volumes were filled with the record of her visions.
+The first three volumes record ecstasies from May 1584 through Pentecost week of the following year.
+That particular week was a preparation for a severe five-year trial.
 The fourth book records that trial, and the fifth is a collection of letters concerning reform and renewal.
 Another book, Admonitions, is a collection of her sayings arising from her experiences in the formation of women in religious orders.

 It was believed that de' Pazzi could read the thoughts of others and predict future events.
 For instance, during one ecstatic event she predicted the future elevation to the papacy of Cardinal Alessandro de' Medici (as Pope Leo XI).
 During her lifetime, she allegedly appeared to several persons in distant places and cured a number of sick people.

-De' Pazzi died on May 25, 1607, at the age of 41.
+De' Pazzi died on 25 May 1607, at the age of 41.
 She was buried in the choir of the monastery chapel.
-At her canonization in 1668 her body was declared miraculously incorrupt.
-Her relic corpse is located in the Monastery of Maria Maddalena de' Pazzi in Careggi.
+In 1668, in preparation for her canonization, her body was declared miraculously incorrupt.
+Her incorrupt body is located in the Monastery of Maria Maddalena de' Pazzi in Careggi.